 - Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-Currency risk arises mainly from future commercial transactions or receivables and payables that exist due to transactions in foreign currencies. - The Company is exposed to currency risk arising from various currency exposures, primarily with respect to the United States Dollar (USD) and European Union Euro (EURO).
-Currently, the Company's foreign exchange risk exposure is restricted to the amounts receivable from foreign trade debtors.
+Currency risk arises mainly from future commercial transactions or receivables and advances from customer that exist due to - transactions in foreign currencies.
+The Company is exposed to currency risk arising from various currency exposures, primarily with respect to the United States Dollar (USD) and European Union Euro (EURO).
+Currently, the Company's foreign exchange risk exposure is restricted to the amounts receivable from foreign trade debtors and advances from foreign customers.
 The Company manages its currency risk by close monitoring of currency markets.
 However, the Company does not hedge its currency risk exposure.
 The Company's exposure to currency risk is as follows:

-- Exposure in USD
+Exposure in USD